FlBr27/Stroh-and-Lekhnitskii-K-test/Single_crystal_example/README.md

 Comparing the theoretical predictions, brittle fracture would be the expected outcome of the conducted K-test since $K_{G} < K_{Ie}$.
 However, dislocation emission is observed in the slip system predicted by the Rice analysis.
 This discrepancy is most likely the result of the used interatomic potential, which is a (simple)
 EAM model.
-This issue was discussed in detail by e.g. [Möller & Bitzek](Modelling Simul.
+This issue was discussed in detail by e.g. Möller & Bitzek (Modelling Simul.
 Mater.
 Sci.
 Eng.
 22 (2014) 045002).